St. Petersburg, FL – Desmond Jennings belted a game-winning 4 win over the Rangers on Wednesday afternoon.

 Napoli had four hits for the Rangers, who finished up a 3-3 road trip to Boston and Tampa Bay and are headed home for six games against Oakland and Cleveland.

-First-place Texas saw its lead in the AL West cut to 2 1/2 games as the Angels beat the Mariners later Wednesday.
+First-place Texas could see its lead in the AL West cut to 2 1/2 games if the Angels beat the Mariners later Wednesday.

 The Rays have won four of their last five and are 4-2 on a nine-game homestand that concludes with three games against Boston starting Friday.

 They took a 2-0 lead in the first inning against Rangers starter Derek Holland, who entered the game 7-1 in his last 11 outings and had won his last two starts.
 Ben Zobrist hit a two-run double that scored Jennings and Evan Longoria.